astiskala/psp-detector/README.md

 # PSP Detector

-Detects which Payment Service Provider (PSP) is used on the webpage and displays its logo.

 Curious about which Payment Service Provider (PSP) is used on a webpage?
 PSP Detector is a straightforward extension that helps you identify the payment gateway powering any site you visit.

-## What Does PSP Detector Do?

 With PSP Detector, you can quickly find out which PSP is handling payments on a specific website.
 The extension displays the PSP’s logo, offers a brief description, and provides a link to its official website for more information.